 Surface and subsurface survey within the APE identified no archaeological resources.
-The APE has been the subject of a great deal of recent development including paving, building, and utility installation.
-As many as four subsurface utilities were located in the APE.
-Subsurface survey further demonstrated that the APE has been highly disturbed.
+The APE has been the subject of a great deal of recent development including paving, building, previous ground disturbance (e.g., ditch digging), and utility installation.
+Subsurface survey further demonstrated that the APE has been previously disturbed.